evgeniusly/adaptive-pixel/README.md

 # adaptive-pixel

+This is a package for creating fully flexible / responsive web interfaces.

 Provides a _multiplier value_ for interface scaling via CSS and JS.
 Based on customizable media breakpoints.

 Also contains SASS mixins for ease of use.